PTB-SR/ocdb/docs/index.rst

 License
 =======

 This program is free software: you can redistribute it and/or modify it under the terms of the **GPLv3 License**.
 Please note that this license only applies to the ocdb Python package, *not* to the data contained in the `Optical Constants Database (OCDB) <OCDB_>`_.
 The data themselves are licensed under CC BY 4.0, if not explicitly stated otherwise.
-If you use the ocdb Python package or the data contained in the OCDB, please cite it appropriately.
+If you use the ocdb Python package or the data contained in the OCDB, please cite the relevant references.
 See the :ref:`How to cite <sec-how_to_cite>` section for further details.

 OCDB funding
 ============

 Development of the `Optical Constants Database (OCDB) <OCDB_>`_ containing the data the ocdb Python package provides convenient access to has been funded by the `EMPIR project 20IND04-ATMOC <https://www.atmoc.ptb.de/>`_.

+Logo
+====

+The copyright of the logo of the `Optical Constants Database (OCDB) <OCDB_>`_ used here for the Python ocdb package belongs to Victor Soltwisch.

 .. toctree::